 Public disenchantment with government is at an all-time high & for good reason.
-In this revolutionary book published by Palgrave/Macmillan, Jeanne argues in order to understand why the government seems paralyzed & what can be done to fix it, we need to look beyond the red/blue divide & understand both the structure of our system & the intent behind it.
+In one of her most recent books, American Democracy in Crisis [ADIC]: The Case for Rethinking Madisonian Government (Palgrave/Macmillan), Jeanne argues in order to understand why the government seems paralyzed & what can be done to fix it, we need to look beyond the red/blue divide & understand both the structure of our system & the intent behind it.

 People seem to find lists irresistible.
 There is also something almost unseemly or dangerous about them.
-This text uses both —the appeal and problems of “rank orders”—as a pedagogical tool to help readers learn more about American government & politics.
+Core Concepts in American Government (Pearson) uses both —the appeal and problems of “rank orders”—as a pedagogical tool to help readers learn more about American government & politics.

 Many nations have a short list of celebrated founders, while the contributions of others are lost.
 An intriguing example of this narrowcasting of founders is Pakistan, where the tendency has been to attribute the nation’s founding to a the Quaid-i-Azam.
-His legacy should not, however, overshadow contributions of his contemporaries, including the "James Madison" of Pakistan, Sikander Hyat-Khan.
+In "Pakistan's Forgotten Founders," Jeanne argues that Jinnah's important legacy should not overshadow contributions of his contemporaries, including the "James Madison" of Pakistan, Sikander Hyat-Khan.

-suggests that the preservation of self-respect is at the core of any theory of justice.
-It is precisely his conception of self-respect, however, that creates serious problems in his theory as a whole.
+John Rawls suggests that the preservation of self-respect is at the core of any theory of justice.
+It is precisely his conception of self-respect, however, that Jeanne argues in "Self-Respect and Rawlsian Justice" which creates serious problems for his theory as a whole.
 It not only opens him up to charges of inconsistency, but it underscores his failure to deliver on the promise of equality.